tz-dev/The-Meta-Space-Model/README.md

 ## Usage and Contribution

-- The book is available as HTML and LaTeX source code and can be compiled locally into a website or PDF.
+- The book is available as HTML only, LaTex will follow soon.
 - Constructive contributions, corrections, and extensions are welcome via pull requests.
 - For discussions, questions, or suggestions, please use the issue tracker.